Skip to main content

 Native and Non-Native

-Non-native games don’t specifically target Linux, and these games do require a form of emulation or “Middleware” to run.
+Non-native games don’t specifically target Linux, but they do require a form of emulation or “Middleware” to run.

 Steam

-The most popular source for non-native games on Linux currently is Steam.
+Steam is the most popular source for non-native games on Linux.
 Steam is a top-rated digital game store that offers Linux games (including free-of-cost games).
 Steam has both ported and native Linux games and offers Steam Play for selected Windows games to be playable in Linux; see Middleware used to run non-native games on Linux.

-• The Steam client doesn’t use the AppImage format; Steam stores the game in the user’s home folder instead of the root directory, like a Debian package.
+• The Steam client doesn’t use the AppImage format; Steam stores the game in the user’s home folder instead of the root directory.

-• 🔰 Information: We include a shortcut to install the Steam client for Linux in the application menu; we do not include it by default.
+• 🔰 Information: We include a shortcut to install the Steam client for Linux in the application menu, but it is not included by default.

 Steam (Flatpak) client for Linux.